cristinaponcela/cristinaponcela.github.io/_posts/2025-01-11-TypeScript: From Zero to Production in 60 Days.md

 ## Learning TypeScript in 2 Months: What Worked for Me

-Learning TypeScript has been an interesting experience (read "b*").
+Learning TypeScript has been an interesting experience (read "b*tch").
 It's a superset of JavaScript, so previous experience with it helped the transition be smoother, but there are still a lot of aspects that, once learned, prove to be very advantageous above JS.
 This isn’t a beginner’s guide, but rather a collection of tips, observations, and examples that I found interesting while learning TypeScript, and may resonate with you if you have tamed this beast too.

 ### Promises and Async/Await